 Yes, the Law Library of Victoria is open to the public (located at the Supreme Court, 210 William Street, Melbourne).
-It is open Monday to Thursday from 8.30am-6pm and Fridays from 8.30am-5pm, except public holidays.
-Members of the public can use the library’s computers to view its online resources and can view most print items but cannot borrow them.
+It is open Monday to Friday from 9am to 5pm, except public holidays.
+Members of the public can view most print items but cannot borrow them.
 The library has photocopying, printing and scanning facilities and free Wi-Fi.
 See the Law Library’s website for more details.

 As a condition of entry, you are generally not allowed to take photos in the Court buildings or grounds unless you have formal permission from the Court.
 You can take personal photos in the courtyard before or after Admission ceremonies and within the Law Library of Victoria at any time.
 We ask you to be respectful of others attending Court.
 The Court’s administration team manages requests about commercial photography.
 Contact details can be found on the Contact us (Court administration) area of the website.